-The valleys of the Sistema Iberica suffer the highest numbers of frost during the year, with places such as Calamocha and Molina de Aragon with an average of 120 frosts per year.
+The valleys of the Sistema Iberica suffer the highest numbers of frost during the year, with places such as Calamocha and Molina de Aragon getting an average of 120 frosts per year.
 Similarly, Reinosa in the Cordillera Cantábrica at 950m above sea level has an average of 90 days of frost.

-Mediterranean coast has high sunshine levels, from 6 hours per day in the winter to 12 hours per day in summer.
-Winters are mild and much warmer than central Spain.
-Rain in Spain is very rare from June to August although the northern Mediterranean coast may be liable to occasional heavy downpours.
+Runs from the north west of Catalonia in the north to the province of Cadiz on the southern tip of Andalucia.
+The Mediterranean coast has high sunshine levels, from six hours per day in the winter to 12 hours per day in summer.
+Winters are mild and much warmer than central Spain, rain in Spain is very rare from June to August although the northern Mediterranean coast may be liable to occasional heavy downpours.

-In the south, there can occasionally occur a very hot wind from North Africa ( Sirroco winds ) and the Terral winds which blow across Spain from the north heating up as it travels south, thankfully the sea breezes generally stop temperatures from rising too high which are usually around 10 degrees cooler then inland during the hottest months of July and August.
+In the south, there can occasionally occur a very hot wind from North Africa ( Sirroco winds ) and the Terral winds which blow across Spain from the north heating up as it travels south, thankfully the sea breezes generally stop temperatures from rising too high which are usually around 10 degrees cooler than inland during the hottest months of July and August.

-You will undoubtedly have long sunny days during the summer in the North of Spain, likewise you could easily find that a depression of the Atlantic brings a few days of rain with the temperature dropping to around 12 C until the weather stabilizes.
+You will undoubtedly have long sunny days during the summer in the North of Spain, likewise, you could easily find that a depression of the Atlantic brings a few days of rain with the temperature dropping to around 12 C until the weather stabilizes.

 The climate in Spain is incredibly diverse and is largely affected by its altitude and the surrounding sea.
 Spain is one of the most mountainous counties in Europe and has two oceans (the Mediterranean and Atlantic) on both sides of it.
 There is also a huge difference between the northern and southern climate.

 Spanish summers can get very hot, especially inland.
 The average temperatures are at least 30°C. Coastal areas enjoy cool breezes that bring temperatures down to a more bearable level.
 During the summer there’s an average 11/12 hours of sunshine per day and it hardly rains at all in the south, hence making it such a popular all year round popular holiday destination for so many visitors to Spain, it is also quite normal not to see rain of any significance for at least 5 months a year.

-It’s only in late November that temperatures start to fall to around 20 °C. Heading towards the winter, as the hour changes, daily sunshine reduces to an average of 6 hours, again anther reason why winter tourism is still as popular as ever with many northern European travellers.
+It’s only in late November that temperatures start to fall to around 20 °C. Heading towards the winter, as the hour changes, daily sunshine reduces to an average of 6 hours, again another reason why winter tourism is still as popular as ever with many northern European travellers.